The causal structure of galactic astrophysics: Methodology

-We generate datasets with the same size as the NSA subset (587,338 points) with 7 nodes and a random number of edges between 12 and 16, roughly matching what will be measured in the real data.
-This takes around a minute per dataset.
-We use four hidden layers with 50 neurons each, a ReLU activation function and the default noise distribution $B(2, 5)$.
-This produces mock datasets with correlations visually similar to Fig.~\ref{fig:corner}, but we also check that the results are not sensitive to reasonable variations in them.
 We then refit each of these datasets with the FCIT algorithm for a range of \texttt{truncation\_limit} and \texttt{penalty\_discount} values.
 For each one we compute the precision (fraction of predicted edges that are correct), recall (fraction of true edges that were successfully recovered) and F1 score (harmonic mean of the precision and recall) of the PAG produced.